Solaireis/CWC-Application-Security-Project/Tasks-and-Mitigations.md

   - Docker Container
   - Google Cloud Storage
   - Cloudflare Dos protection
-  - Vdo cipher for video storage
+  - VdoCipher for video storage

 - Separation of user roles connecting to the mysql server
 - Separation of user role privileges in the mysql database